aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 To see usage see scripts/run_oceananigans_example_gpu.jl and scripts/run_oceananigans_example_gpu.jl

 It relies in:
-- Oceananigans.jl for the model.
+- Oceananigans.jl for the model
 - DrWatson.jl for the experiment management

+It currently includes:
+- f plane
+- gravity
+- convection

 This is experimental work carried out at the University of California Davis by Argel Ram\'irez Reyes